-These little zoom cameras are some of the most affordable and user-friendly options for shooting video.
+These zoom cameras are some of the most affordable and user-friendly options for shooting video.
 Their small sensors allow for big zoom ranges in a small camera, but image quality (especially in low light) isn’t as good as prosumer camcorders and SLRs.
-They’re useful for school and education projects, but I prefer to use an iPhone for my own filmmaking.
+They’re useful for school and education projects, and for families, but I prefer to use an iPhone for my own filmmaking.

 Mid-range camcorders will have better image quality, and some add features like microphone and headphone sockets.

-Larger camcorders like the 4K Panasonic HC-WXF991 or the HD Canon Vixia G40 include features like microphone and headphone sockets and accessory shoes, and offer more manual controls.
-(The G40 is virtually the same as the Canon XA20 prosumer camera without the top handle and pro audio controls).
+The Canon Vixia G40 (HD, not 4K) is virtually the same as the Canon XA20 prosumer camera without the top handle and pro audio controls, for about $600/£500 less.

 - Some are small and unobtrusive